learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 Sophie           1021800
 ```

-> **Note**: The headers you see in your terminal may differ from the ones
+> **Note**: If you have headers turned on, the headers you see in your terminal
-> displayed here and below.
+> may differ from the ones displayed here and below.

 In the above query, we've implemented _two_ joins.
 First, we're joining `owners`
 and `cat_owners` on `owners.id = cats_owners.owner_id`.
 This first joined table